 - Simplified employer pension (SEP)

-To do a ROBS rollover, you’ll typically need a minimum balance of $50,000 in an eligible personal retirement account.
-This figure can vary depending on the ROBS provider you choose.
+A minimum balance of $50,000 in an eligible retirement account is typically required to do a ROBS rollover.
+However, this may vary depending on the provider.
 As a general rule of thumb, if a provider’s fees are excessive in relation to the amount you are looking to roll over, you may not be able to do a ROBS.

 To do a ROBS, your business must be structured as a C-corp.
 No other business structures are eligible.
+For guidance, see our article on how to start a C-corp.

-To meet the definition of an active employee, you must be engaged actively in your business.
+To meet the definition of an active employee, you must be actively engaged in your business.
 Some examples can include processing payroll, assigning employee shifts, and acting as a floor manager.

 To remain compliant with IRS regulations, you must allow employees to contribute to your company’s retirement plan.
 Some flexibility can be granted, such as requiring new employees to reach a minimum number of days of employment before being eligible to participate.

-How To Get a ROBS
+How to Get a ROBS

 Getting a ROBS involves several steps.
 If you decide to work with a ROBS provider, it will guide you through each stage of the process to ensure compliance with tax rules and regulations.